 Sam Bocetta is a retired engineer who worked for over 35 years as an engineer specializing in electronic warfare and advanced computer systems.
 Past projects include development of EWTR systems, Antifragile EW project and development of Chaff countermeasures.
-Sam now teaches at Algonquin Community College in Ottawa, Canada as a part-time engineering professor and is the ASEAN affairs correspondent for Gun News Daily.
+Sam now teaches at Algonquin Community College in Ottawa, Canada as a part-time engineering professor and is the ASEAN affairs correspondent for Gun News Daily and is a part-time cybersecurity coordinator at AsignMywriter.
 Divergent Options’ content does not contain information of an official nature nor does the content represent the official position of any government, any organization, or any group.

 Title: Assessment of North Korea’s Proliferation of Nuclear Weapons, Chemical Weapons, and Small Arms